esyede/rakit/packages/docs/data/database/faker.md

 ## Basic Knowledge

-Faker is a library that generates fake data for you.
-This library is very useful for bootstrapping your database, filling data for testing, or anonymizing data retrieved from production servers.
-This library is adopted from [fzaninotto/faker](https://github.com/fzaninotto/faker) version 1.5.0.
+Faker generates fake data, for seeding a database, filling test fixtures or anonymizing production data.
+Adopted from [fzaninotto/faker](https://github.com/fzaninotto/faker) 1.5.0.

 <a id="usage"></a>

 ## Usage

-Use `Faker::create()` to initialize and start using faker.
-After initialization, you just need to call its properties according to the data you need.
-Easy enough, right?
-Let's try.
+`Faker::create()` builds the generator; read the property that names the data you want:

 ```php
 $faker = Faker::create();